insin/nwb/README.md

   -g, --global  global variable name to export in the UMD build --no-jsnext   disable npm ES6 modules build
   --no-umd      disable npm UMD module build
+  --react       version of React to install for React apps and components

   Project types:
     react-app        a React app